Daniel-Wu04/Daniel-Wu04/README.md

 Hello there!
 My name is Daniel Wu.
 My pronouns are He/Him.

 I am currently a student at the Rutgers University Honors College, New Brunswick, pursuing a B.A. in Computer Science and a B.S. in Data Science.
-I am planning to graduate by December 2025.
+I am planning to graduate by May 2026.
 As a student, I am continuously learning through my classes as well as my own endeavors.
 I am a curious individual who wants to understand how different systems and processes work.

 I am currently working on acquiring new certificates to showcase my knowledge.